 - Always make sure you can see those registration marks before continuing since they are an integral part of the PNC process.
 If your print preview matches the one above and you see the four marks, click on the Print button.
 Also verify that what is being printed is what you need.
 For example, you may have added an extra shape to be cut, but you do not want it showing up in the printout.
-This is where you will want to use the Layers feature to control what will be printed, as well as what will be cut later. - After printing, place the printout onto the mat, in the same orientation you see in the main window and insert the mat into the KNK.
+This is where you will want to use the Layers feature to control what will be printed, as well as what will be cut later. - You may want to print several (4 or 5) copies since you will want to repeat this process several times in order to get your calibration settings perfect. - After printing, place the printout onto the mat, in the same orientation you see in the main window and insert the mat into the KNK.
 As you are facing the KNK, the printout should be on the mat in a portrait orientation with the arrow pointing towards the right end cap: